gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ### Tutorial installation

 The tutorials include the hypothetical world of Westeros (let there be light) and the Austrian electricity system.
-Install the tutorial files inside a directory accessible by Anaconda prompt.
+Install the tutorial files inside a directory accessible by the Anaconda prompt.

 ```
 message-ix dl Miniconda3/tutorial